Lab-3: Binary Mystery

 No goto's

 For this lab, the only files that you should modify are ex[1-5].c.
-Furthermore, your implementation should not contain any goto statements. .Suppose you set out to figure out what function ex1 (implemented in ex1_sol.o) does.
-There are two approaches to do this.
-You should use them both to help uncover the mystery.
+Furthermore, your implementation should not contain any goto statements. .Test your solution

 - Approach 1: